Centre for Brexit Studies' Annual Conference: Global Birmingham – Beyond Brexit

 Rachel Eade MBE - Transport Manufacturing Specialist.

-Dr Leslie Budd - Reader in Social Enterprise at The Open University and Visiting Professor at the Centre for Brexit Studies.
+Dr Leslie Budd - Professor of Regional Economy at The Open University and Visiting Professor at the Centre for Brexit Studies.

 John Clancy - Former Leader of Birmingham City Council and Visiting Professor at Centre for Brexit Studies.